| |

 1. Kitchen Fun

 If your kids love to cook or bake, build on that interest in the kitchen.
+This is one of our favorite winter activities ideas because it combines learning with delicious results!

 Make family-favorite meals or download new recipes online.
 Chat about different meals or snacks that you'd like to try and go for it.
+Consider creating a family cookbook with your favorite recipes and photos of your kitchen adventures!

-2. Fitness Fun for indoor winter activities
+2. Fitness Fun for Indoor Winter Activities

 Make fitness fun for kids with this free printable game and activities.